SystemsApproach/private5g/core.rst

 IP address to each AMF-authorized UE, and maintains per-device session state, as long as the UE is active within the local RAN.

-An unusual aspect of the Mobile Core is that the per-UE session state maintained by the SMF potentially includes a reference to a packet buffer (the buffer itself in maintained by the UPF) in which packets destine to a UE currently in the middle of a hand-off from one base station to another are queued during the transition.
-This feature was originally designed to avoid data loss during a voice call, but its value is less obvious when the data is an IP packet, where end-to-end protocols like TCP are prepared to retransmit lost packets.
-(On the other hand, if hand-offs are too frequent, they can be problematic for TCP.)
+One unusual aspect of the Mobile Core is that the per-UE session state maintained by the SMF potentially includes a reference to a packet buffer (the buffer itself in maintained by the UPF) in which packets destine to a UE currently in the middle of being handed off from one base station to another are queued during the transition.
+This feature was originally designed to avoid data loss during a voice call, but its value is less obvious when the data is an IP packet since end-to-end protocols like TCP are prepared to retransmit lost packets.
+On the other hand, if hand-offs are too frequent, they can be problematic for TCP.

 Continuing with our inventory of control-related elements in :numref:`Figure %s <fig-5g-core>`, several of them provide generic functionality one might find in any microservice based application:

--  *AUSF (Authentication Server Function):* Authenticates UEs, and so could be implemented by an *Authentication Service* like OpenID.
+-  *AUSF (Authentication Server Function):* Authenticates UEs, and so is similar to an *Authentication Service* like OpenID.

--  *UDM (Unified Data Management):* Manages user identity (including the generation of authentication credentials), and so could be implemented by an *Authorization Service* like OAuth2.
+-  *UDM (Unified Data Management):* Manages user identity (including the generation of authentication credentials), and so is similar to an *Authorization Service* like OAuth2.

--  *SDSF (Structured Data Storage Network Function):* Used to store structured data, and so could be implemented by an *SQL Database* like MySQL.
+-  *SDSF (Structured Data Storage Network Function):* Used to store structured data, and so is similar to an *SQL Database* like MySQL.

--  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so could be implemented by a *Key/Value Store* like MongoDB.
+-  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so is similar to a *Key/Value Store* like MongoDB.

--  *NEF (Network Exposure Function):* Exposes select capabilities to third-party services (including translation between internal and external representations for data), and so could be implemented by an *API Server* like those adhering to the OpenAPI spec.
+-  *NEF (Network Exposure Function):* Exposes select capabilities to third-party services (including translation between internal and external representations for data), and so is similar to an *API Server* like OpenAPI.

--  *NRF (NF Repository Function):* A means to discover available services, and so could be implemented by a *Discovery Service* like Consul.
+- *NRF (NF Repository Function):* Used to discover available services (network functions), and so is similar to a *Discovery Service* like Consul.

-Note that while the above list identifies well-known open source counterparts for each 3GPP-specified control function, we do this primiarily to help understand the general purpose of each component.
+Note that while the above list identifies well-known open source counterparts for each 3GPP-specified control function, we do this primarily to help explain the general role each component plays.
-Unfortunately, simply substituting the open source component is not always straightforward, as 3GPP also prescribes several interface constraints.
-We will see how to cope with such issues in Section 5.3, where we talk about implementation choices in more detail.
+While simply substituting the open source component is sometimes a viable implementation option (e.g., MongoDB can be used to implement a UDSF), doing so is often not possible.
+This is because of assumptions 3GPP makes about the schema for the associated data, or about how functionality is factored between related components (e.g., how AUSF, UMD, and AMF collectively implement AAA).
+We will see how to cope with such issues in Section 5.3, where we talk about implementation details in more detail.

-Next, :numref:`Figure %s <fig-5g-core>` shows to other functional elements that not so easily categorized, in large part because they are forward looking (and hence, under-specified):
+Finally, :numref:`Figure %s <fig-5g-core>` shows two other functional elements that are not easily categorized, in large part because they are under-specified:

--  *PCF (Policy Control Function):* Manages the policy rules, which includes providing a northbound interface that the management plane can use to install those rules.
+- *PCF (Policy Control Function):* Manages the policy rules, which includes a northbound interface that the management plane can use to install those rules.

 -  *NSSF (Network Slicing Selector Function):* Manages how network slices are selected to serve a given UE.

-Keep in mind that even though 3GPP does not directly prescribe a microservice implementation, the overall design does point to a cloud native solution as the desired end-state for the Mobile Core.
+Keep in mind that even though 3GPP does not directly prescribe a microservice implementation, the overall design clearly points to a cloud native solution as the desired end-state for the Mobile Core.
 Of particular note, introducing distinct storage services means that all the other services can be stateless, and hence, more readily scalable.
-Also note that :numref:`Figure %s <fig-5g-core>` adopts an idea that’s common in microservice-based systems, namely, to show a *message bus* interconnecting all the components rather than including a full set of pairwise connections.
-This also suggests a well-understood implementation strategy.
+Also note that :numref:`Figure %s <fig-5g-core>` adopts another implementation strategy that is common in cloud native systems, namely, assuming each component supports a RESTful API.

-..
-Need to explain relationship between UMD and HSS.
-This may touch on the 4G vs 5G comparison (which might be a helpful thing to include in its own right).

 Deployment Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Seems out-of-place, but maybe some of this remains (perhaps boiled
    down to a sidebar.
+Might also introduce some 4G/EPC terminology here.

 With an already deployed 4G RAN/EPC in the field and a new 5G
 RAN/NG-Core deployment underway, we can’t ignore the issue of